-Examples:
+5.5.10.2 Examples:

-Some provider may generate a care plan snapshot from their electronic health record and export as a care plan snapshot to include in a referral to a care team which has a CCS enabled system.
+Some providers may generate a care plan snapshot from their electronic health record and export it as a care plan snapshot to include in a referral to a care team which has a CCS enabled system.
 The CCS enabled system would import the care plan snapshot.

-Specification
+5.5.10.3 Specification